Why Does My Water Taste Funny?

 Rotten Egg Taste

-Rotten egg smell isn’t just a smell – it can also be an unpleasant taste.
+A rotten egg smell isn’t just a smell – it can also be an unpleasant taste.
 This is often caused by a high concentration of Hydrogen Sulfide gas in your water supply.
-It can also come from sulfate reducing bacteria in your well or in your water heater.
+It can also come from sulfate-reducing bacteria in your well or in your water heater.
 These bacteria use sulfate in your water to produce hydrogen sulfide, which is what gives your water that rotten egg odor.
 If you have a sulfur-causing issue, it’s important to correct it as soon as possible!

 Categorised in: Plumbing Services